 - I. Answer telephone calls and conduct in-depth conversations with callers about the safety and wellbeing of children and their families. - 2.
 Provide information and advice in relation to service options and other approaches for improving the safety and wellbeing of children. - 3.
 Assist in creating a clearer understanding with callers in relation to the difficulties facing children and families to determine and negotiate who is best placed to provide support, and what support can and will be offered. - 4.
 Access professional advice from co-located and external partners where the complexities of concerns about a child and/or their family require specialist expertise. - 5.
 Apply risk and safety assessment frameworks and skills to determine when a child may be at risk and initiate an appropriate protective response as needed. - 6.
-Provide a summary to the Team Leader for presentation at the weekly review meeting in relation to children who have been considered to be at risk and who required assistance and monitoring of their safety. - 7.
-Activate a strengths-based response where a child is considered to be at risk and where work with the family and their networks is necessary to build safety for the child within their family context. - 8.
-Actively participate in and contribute to the organisation's Quality & Safety and Work Health & Safety processes, including the development and implementation of safety systems, improvement initiatives and related training, ensuring that quality and safety improvement processes are in place and acted upon.
+Provide a summary to the Team Leader for presentation at the weekly review meeting in relation to children who have been considered to be at risk and who required assistance and monitoring of their safety.

-9. The incumbent can expect to be allocated duties, not specifically mentioned in this document, that are within the capacity, qualifications and experience normally expected from persons occupying positions at this classification level.
+- 7. Activate a strengths-based response where a child is considered to be at risk and where work with the family and their networks is necessary to build safety for the child within their family context. - 8.
+Ensure the safety and wellbeing of vulnerable people you may be working with (including children and young people) and immediately report any concerns, disclosures, allegations or suspicions of harm.
+Actively participate in and contribute to practices that will ensure Communities Tasmania is a child safe organisation including reporting, record keeping and information sharing obligations. - 9.
+Actively participate in and contribute to the organisation's Quality & Safety and Work Health & Safety processes, including the development and implementation of safety systems, improvement initiatives and related training, ensuring that quality and safety improvement processes are in place and acted upon. - 10.
+The incumbent can expect to be allocated duties, not specifically mentioned in this document, that are within the capacity, qualifications and experience normally expected from persons occupying positions at this classification level.